 Children's picture books: hardcover wins on durability

 Parents buy picture books for durability.
-A $19.99 hardcover picture book from KDP at 8.25x11 lists better on gift registries and holds up to toddlers.
-Paperback picture books exist, but they feel disposable next to the hardcover equivalent.
+A $19.99 hardcover picture book from KDP at 8.25 x 11 lists better on gift registries and holds up to toddlers.
+Paperback picture books exist but they feel disposable next to the hardcover equivalent.

 Poetry and collector editions

 Poetry is one of the few genres where hardcover outperforms paperback on the indie scene.
-A 5.5x8.5 hardcover at $22.99 signals permanence.
+A 5.5 x 8.5 hardcover at $22.99 signals permanence.
 Readers buying poetry as a gift overwhelmingly choose hardcover.

 Gift market (Q4)

-Hardcover sales spike 2-3x between mid-November and December 24th every year, across every genre.
-If you launch a hardcover, time the launch so you have inventory of reviews and rank by October — not November.
+Hardcover sales spike 2-3x between mid-November and December 24 every year, across every genre.
+If you launch a hardcover, time the launch so you have inventory of reviews and rank by October, not November.

-When NOT to Publish a Hardcover
+When NOT to publish a hardcover

 Not every book should be hardcover.
 Skip it when:

 - Your book is under 100 pages.
-Below this, the spine is too thin to look substantial in hardcover, the proportions feel stubby, and the fixed $6.80 cost eats your margin.
-A 75-page book at $19.99 hardcover earns $4.20 royalty; the paperback at $9.99 earns $4.10.
-The hardcover isn't worth the effort.
+The spine is too thin to look substantial, proportions feel stubby, and the fixed $6.80 cost eats margin.
+A 75-page hardcover at $19.99 earns $4.20 royalty; the paperback at $9.99 earns $4.10.
+The hardcover is not worth the effort.

 Your paperback cover file will not work for your hardcover.
 Key differences:

-- Total trim: hardcover trim is the stated size plus 0.125" bleed on every edge.
-For a 6x9 hardcover the total cover file width is (6 x 2) + spine + (0.625 x 2) + (0.125 x 2) — roughly 13.75" wide for a 300-page book.
+- Total trim: hardcover trim is the stated size plus 0.125 inch bleed on every edge plus 0.625 inch wrap on every side.
+For a 6 x 9 hardcover at 300 pages, the total cover file width is (6 x 2) + 0.7356 + (0.625 x 2) + (0.125 x 2) = roughly 14.24 inches wide.

 - Inside flaps: not applicable on KDP.
 Since hardcover is case laminate only, there are no dust jacket flaps to design.

-ISBN Strategy
+ISBN strategy

 Every format requires its own ISBN.
 KDP gives you one free ISBN per format.
 If you use the free KDP ISBN: